-Seven years ago, while conducting research at NYU Tandon School of Engineering, an interesting problem was brought to my attention: Can we make tattoos disappear, without the help of laser surgery?
-My colleague and co-founder, Dr. Vandan Shah and I thought we had the solution to the problem, and so we embarked on this journey to create a novel tattoo ink, which does not require laser surgery removal.
-After years of research and testing (more on that in a moment), here we are today, the first tattoo ink that disappears by itself over time.
-What started for me as a purely technical problem, has blossomed into Ephemeral Solutions Inc, otherwise known as Ephemeral Tattoo.
+In 2015, while conducting research at NYU’s Tandon School of Engineering, an interesting problem was brought to my attention: Can we make tattoos disappear without the help of laser surgery?
+My colleague and co-founder Dr. Vandan Shah and I thought we had the solution, and so we embarked on this journey to create a novel tattoo ink that does not require laser surgery removal.
+After years of research and testing (more on that in a moment), here we are today, with the first tattoo ink that disappears by itself over time.
+What started for me as a purely technical problem has blossomed into Ephemeral Solutions Inc., otherwise known as Ephemeral Tattoo.

-The journey to getting our made-to-fade ink consumer ready was quite challenging.
-In the early stages of product development, the biggest problem was actually getting our tattoos to last long enough.
-While you may think that the difficult part is making the ink disappear, it is actually far more difficult controlling the fade.
+The journey to getting our made-to-fade ink ready for the world was quite a challenging one.
+While you may think that the difficult part is making the ink disappear, it was actually quite the opposite.
+In the early stages of product development, the biggest problem was getting our tattoos to last long enough.
 Our earliest ink only lasted a few days.
-With over 7 years of iterations, figuring out the relationship between ink and the human body, we were able to push it to weeks, then months.
+After over seven years of iterations, figuring out the relationship between ink and the human body, we were able to push the fade time to weeks, then months.
 Here’s an early example on me:

-The other challenge we encountered was making the ink feel easy to use for artists while also being able to execute a nice fine line.
-I recall working with a fine line tattoo artist years ago, who consistently gave us a 1 out of 10 for ink performance – those were tough times but extremely satisfying to get feedback on what we could do better.
+The other challenge we encountered was making the ink easy for artists while also being able to execute a nice, fine line.
+We’ve had the pleasure of working with lots of tattoo artists over the years to make sure the ink felt good to them.
+Often we’d get feedback that the ink felt different or that we couldn’t make the types of lines the artists wanted.
+I recall working with a fine-line tattoo artist years ago who consistently gave us a 1 out of 10 for ink performance.
+Those were tough times but extremely satisfying to get feedback on what we could do better.
 We have tried to keep the spirit of tattooing with permanent ink.
-Our machines and tools are all used with traditional permanent tattoo inks – the process is essentially the same.
-We’ve had the pleasure of working with lots of tattoo artists over the years, from the earliest stages, to make sure the ink felt good as an actual tattooing medium.
-Often we’d get feedback that the ink felt different or that we couldn’t make the types of lines the artists wanted.
+Our machines and tools are all the same as traditional permanent tattoo machinery, and the process is essentially the same.

-So then why does the fade time vary?
+So then why does the fade time still vary?
 Our skin is one of the most complex organs.
 And I’m sure everyone on this forum knows this from experience trying different skin products.
 What works perfectly for one may not work well for others.
-We learned that although we could vary the rate at which our ink breaks down, there’s still an intimate relationship between the way the ink breaks down and the immune system’s ability to remove the ink.
+We learned that, although we could vary the rate at which our ink fades, there’s still an intimate relationship between the way the ink breaks down and the immune system’s ability to remove the ink.
 Because of the variability in every human’s skin physiology and immune system, we can sometimes see huge differences in the way the ink fades.
-There are a plethora of other reasons for variation in the way the ink fades: the thickness of the line, if there is shading and the placement.
+There are a plethora of other reasons for variation too, like the thickness of the line, whether there is shading, and the specific placement.